 In November 2024, Dr. Judith Ani inspired and mentored young people during the Ngwo Youth Creative Forum (NYCF) and Teen’s Summit held in Enugu State, Nigeria.
 Her presentation, titled “Understanding the Challenges that Hinder Success in the Pursuit of Excellence,” was a powerful engagement aimed at equipping teenagers with the right mindset, knowledge, and motivation to pursue excellence despite the obstacles that often derail many from realizing their full potential.

 During her talk, Dr. Ani guided the young audience through a meaningful exploration of what excellence truly means.
 Rather than equating it with perfection, she defined excellence as the consistent pursuit of being good at what one does.
 This concept, she explained, is rooted in personal commitment, high standards, focus, resilience, and a strong belief in oneself and in God.
 Excellence, according to her, requires a growth mindset, continuous self-improvement, goal setting, and the ability to live above mediocrity.
 She emphasized that it is not a final destination but a continuous journey of self-betterment.
+As part of her mentorship, she identified several challenges that often hinder young people from achieving excellence.
+These include negative mindsets, fear of failure, distractions, limited access to mentorship, scarce resources, unhealthy lifestyles, and poor time management.
+Mental health concerns like self-doubt, depression, and a loss of direction were also mentioned.
+Despite these barriers, Dr. Ani firmly asserted that there are no valid excuses for a determined mind, reinforcing the belief that every youth has the potential to succeed if they remain focused and intentional.

 To help participants overcome these challenges, she introduced a strategic framework she referred to as the “three-room approach”: the Prayer Room, representing spiritual grounding; the Planning Room, emphasizing purpose and goal setting; and the Performance Room, which focuses on taking concrete actions.
 Beyond this, she urged the youth to develop a growth mindset, embrace daily disciplines like making their beds, seek out mentors and role models, and make use of technology for learning and productivity.
 She encouraged them to write down their aspirations, commit to action, avoid negative influences, and use affirmations to build confidence and resilience.

 Dr. Ani also shared personal reflections and success stories to bring her points to life.
 She reminded the teens that fear often accompanies big dreams, and that this fear is not a sign to stop, but an indicator of growth.
 She challenged them to look beyond their immediate environments and to begin shaping themselves for global relevance, drawing inspiration from both local and international success stories.
+The session concluded with a rousing call to action, inviting each participant to take three key steps: know yourself, pursue excellence daily, and take action.
+Dr. Ani led the audience in a series of affirmations, such as “I am excellent,” “I am a global figure,” “I am relevant,” and “I belong to the top,” reinforcing a sense of self-worth and purpose in every participant.

 Dr. Judith I. Ani’s presentation was not only informative but deeply inspirational.
 It offered practical strategies and emotional empowerment for young people determined to rise above their limitations.
 With her blend of spiritual insight, practical advice, and motivational storytelling, she succeeded in leaving a lasting impact, proving that with prayer, planning, and performance, excellence is within reach for every youth committed to achieving it.